ying-tang/help-documentation/_drafts/How_many_connections_can_HAProxy_handle.md

 Test time:                              30 sec
 ```

-As expected from our previous tests the `fullconn` didn't really limit us.
-By doubling the `maxconns` we got exactly double the hit rate (`12 hits/sec`) although we are still getting errors which means that our HAProxy configuration is still over it's limit.
+As expected from our previous tests, the `fullconn` didn't really limit us.
+By doubling the `maxconns` we got exactly double the hit rate (`12 hits/sec`), although we are still getting errors, which means that our HAProxy configuration is still over its limit.

 Let's raise `maxconns` again - this time to `60`: